GTInventory/IMS-backend/README.md

 The test API is available at https://ims-backend.mybluemix.net/.
 All requests are JSON-based.

-The API is documented at https://documenter.getpostman.com/view/3796309/ims-backend/RVg2B95p.
+The API requests are fully documented at https://documenter.getpostman.com/view/3796309/ims-backend/RVg2B95p.

 #### Data Types

+These are the data types contained in the backend's database

 ##### Attribute